Resources · Meeting Types

 Contributions

-The basket is for members.
+The basket is typically for members to support group expenses.
 Visitors are not expected to contribute.

 A.A. is built on anonymity for good reasons, but a program that operated entirely in private would be harder to find, harder to trust, and harder to recommend.
-Open meetings answer that tension: members can be themselves in a room with strangers, and strangers can see what recovery actually looks like.
+Open meetings resolve that tension by letting outsiders observe honestly while members share as usual.

 Education

-Hearing recovery in members' own words communicates what no pamphlet can.
+Hearing members describe recovery in their own words conveys detail no pamphlet can.

 Reduced stigma